jm-dominguez/WebDevFinal/README.md

 # WebDevFinal
 Final Exam for web development class in Universidad de Los Andes This project uses the nextBusAPI to show the schedules of all the buses that belong in one route.
+The app was build using D3, React, Meteor and Mongo.
 ## Getting Started

 To get this project just clone it from github.
 You can achieve this by using the following command.